 Growing Tomato Plants: A Beginner's Guide

 In the wonderful world of gardening, growing your own plants of any type can seem almost easy for some people.
 To others, it may be difficult.
 With tomatoes, growing them and caring for the plant can seem to go either way.
 As it turns out, and with just about almost any plant, it is not always the case of plant and forget, or plant and just water.
-When it is joked about that plants are like people, and need care and love too, it turns out that it is not as far fetched as it quite seems.
+While it is sometimes joked about that plants are like people, and that they need care and love too, it turns out that it is not as far fetched as it quite seems.
 In this guide, you just may learn that.
 Every plant is different, and unique.
 Although a plant may be of the same species as the one next to it, if you have two of the same next to each other, then each needs tending to in a different way.
 Neglecting a plant can deprive you of the rewards it could bring.

 How To Start Your Tomato Plant(s)